Freskoko/INF161_H23/project/README.md

 ## With aligning the two files

 - Issue:
-2022 and 2023 florida wweather files  have a coloumn "Relativ luftfuktighet" This seems important, and could help the model
+2022 and 2023 florida weather files have a coloumn called "Relativ luftfuktighet" This seems important, and could help the model

 - Solution: